-Reporting on our sustainability
+Reporting on sustainability

 Download our full sustainability report 2015 (PDF, 3.8 MB) or take a look at our progress report 2016 (PDF, 2.4 MB)

-Carbon, energy and buildings
+Carbon, energy and smart sustainable buildings

-Waste, water and recycling
+Water, waste and recycling

-We encourage staff and students to reduce, re-use and recycle wherever we can.
+We encourage staff and students to avoid, reduce, re-use and recycle wherever we can.
 We also use water economically and harvest rainwater to use across our operations.

 We aim to minimise disruption to the natural ecosystems of each of our campuses by setting biodiversity principles across our building standards and campus experiences.